 Dietitians can work as a Nutritionist but a Nutritionist can’t work as a Dietitian.
 Those working in Dietetics specialise in interpreting nutrition science and helping patients to overcome health issues with healthy eating and lifestyle choices.

 What Qualifications Are Needed to Become a Dietitian?

-There are two routes that you can go down to become a Dietitian: A four year BSc Degree in Nutrition and Dietetics or a two year Post Graduate Diploma in Nutrition & Dietetics (what I did!) – but you have to show that you’ve completed certain modules in your previous degree such as anatomy and biochemistry.
-You can find out more information about the qualifications needed [here].
+There are two routes that you can go down to become a Dietitian: A three or four year BSc Degree in Nutrition and Dietetics or a two year Post Graduate Diploma in Nutrition & Dietetics (what I did!) – but you have to show that you’ve completed certain modules in your previous degree such as anatomy and biochemistry.

 The degree courses tend to be very selective so one of the key tips I can give about going to university is to spend time shadowing someone in the industry.
 This will show you are passionate about the industry but also will help you to decide whether it’s the right career choice for you.
 I think a lot of people think nutrition can be glamorous because of the way it can be portrayed in the media, but it’s not always glamorous!
 This is why gaining experience for yourself before you commit to it as a career is a good idea.